Apogee-DK/Learn-Code-Basics/README.md

 We will go over the following topics in this learn.code session:

-- Value types and assignment
+- Variable types and assignment
 - Conditions
 - Loops
 - Function